gtap-dev/php/README.md

 $instance = new class {};
 ~~~

-The opening brace MAY be on the same line as the `class` keyword so long as
+The opening brace may be on the same line as the `class` keyword so long as
 the list of `implements` interfaces does not wrap.
 If the list of interfaces
-wraps, the brace MUST be placed on the line immediately following the last
+wraps, the brace must be placed on the line immediately following the last
 interface.

 ~~~php